Jamcdonald120/Titancraft-Above-Wiki/home.md

 <div class="alert alert-info">

 The wiki is in the process of being updated for the current season.
-If you have any updates or corrections you can edit this on Github or post in the Discord channel.
+If you have any updates or corrections you can edit this by login in with your discord

 </div>